 The Wild Sacred website uses the "nested layout".
 The structure of the site is divided into two columns with sections that divide the page into a well-orchestrated checkerboard pattern: image on one side and text on the other side and vice versa.
-What is also very successful is the complete design of the site with these various brush strokes of different colors.
+What is also very successful is the complete design of the site with these various brush strokes of different colours.
 The fonts used are sober and the images are beautiful.

 7 - INSIGHT COACHING

 8 - AMBER CHALUS

-The Amber Chalus' website uses a full screen image with a stylized registration form on the right side of the screen.
-The navigation bar uses the main color with an opacity that lets the background show through, blending in with the background...
-The layouts of the other pages of the site are quite well designed.
+The Amber Chalus website uses a full screen image with a stylised registration form on the right hand side of the screen.
+The navigation bar uses the main colour with an opacity that allows the background to be seen, thus blending in with the background...
+The layouts of the other pages on the site are quite well designed.
 The site uses soft blues and elegant fonts.

 9 - CORTNEY MCDERMOTT

-The Cortney Mc Dermott's website embeds a YouTube video as a welcome image, followed by a banner of media icons.
+The Cortney Mc Dermott website embeds a YouTube video as a welcome image, followed by a banner of media icons.
 Three CTAs (calls to action) line up horizontally followed by a full screen image as a testimonial.
 The blog section uses three clickable images.
-In the footer, we find a registration form.
-The font chosen for the titles is superb, the photos as well, and the color code is sober and elegant.
+The footer includes a registration form.
+The font chosen for the titles is superb, the photos are equally superb, and the colour code is sober and elegant.

 10 - BREATHE AND BLISS

 The Breathe and Bliss website uses a full-screen background image with a changing message.
-The brand's logo is sought after and brings its own touch to the design of the site.
-The photos used are pretty and particularly well chosen.
+The brand's logo is stylish and adds a touch to the design of the site.
+The photos used are beautiful and particularly well chosen.
 The colour code ranges from blue to green.
 The site is multilingual and offers a German version.

 Design is very subjective and can achieve great things.
 Each of the sites in this list has its own design, its own touches.
 Some of them look more professional than others, but that's subjective too...
-What's your favorite?
+What's your favourite?